 Engaging Offshore Workers: 5 Best Practices for International Compliance

-There are many benefits in hiring or engaging offshore workers to complete tasks and provide services for U.S. enterprises.
-For example, such workers may offer invaluable expertise; using offshore workers can help reduce costs which can lead to increases in profit; and using offshore workers can enable U.S. businesses to reach broader audiences across various countries and regions.
+Hiring offshore workers can provide many benefits for U.S. enterprises.
+For example, offshore workers can bring invaluable expertise, help reduce costs, and enable businesses to reach broader audiences across various countries and regions.

-Still, the unknowns associated with international compliance when hiring or engaging offshore workers may also cause anxiety and fear, leading to resistance and apprehension about such endeavors.
-For this reason, knowing what to consider when contemplating hiring or engaging offshore workers is extremely beneficial.
+However, the unknowns associated with international compliance when hiring or engaging offshore workers can cause anxiety and resistance.
+Understanding the factors involved in hiring offshore workers is crucial to overcoming these challenges.

-Here are five key best practices you should consider to help your enterprise approach hiring or engaging offshore workers compliantly.
+Here are five key best practices to help your enterprise navigate the process of hiring or engaging offshore workers compliantly.

 1. Consider Misclassification Risks

-Fiction: If a worker is classified as an independent contractor in the U.S., this classification will be accepted and interpreted the same everywhere.
+Fiction: If a worker is classified as an independent contractor in the U.S., this classification will be accepted and interpreted the same in all other locations.

 Fact: Never assume that an independent contractor status applies across all jurisdictions.
-Just because a worker has been properly classified as an independent contractor in the U.S. doesn’t mean the classification will be valid in an offshore location.
-Laws and interpretations of the facts and circumstances vary based on location and country.
+Just because a worker has been properly classified as an independent contractor in the U.S. doesn’t mean the classification will be valid everywhere.
+Laws and interpretations of the facts and circumstances will vary based on location.

-While each country has its own rules and getting advice from local counsel is key, there are general themes across most countries when considering whether a worker is an employee or independent contractor.
+While each country has its own regulations, obtaining advice from local counsel is crucial.
+However, there are general criteria that most countries share when considering whether a worker is an employee or independent contractor.

 You are more likely to be an employee if |